Welcome to the Guide to London!

 Tombo Afternoon Tea– a cafe with a Japanese menu.
 Amazingly affordable.
 Delicious food.
 This one is in South Kensington.

-Aside from the pub crawls and pubs below, we strongly recommend American visitors (especially those who will have limited wifi while in London) grab a copy of Mr. Sunny’s favorite book, The Good Pub Guide 2017.
-US Readers can find it here.
+Aside from the pub crawls and pubs below, we strongly recommend American visitors (especially those who will have limited wifi while in London) grab a copy of Mr. Sunny’s favourite book The Good Pub Guide.

 Hampstead Pub Crawl: Hot Beer Gardens– area of North London outside of Zone 1 that is simply gorgeous.